-HIV and AIDS in the curriculum The school will deliver the Life Skills Programme prescribed by the government as par of the Life Orientation Learning Area of its curriculum.
-We will take the following additional steps to ensure that the message of HIV/AID awareness is effectively integrated into the school curriculum HIV and AIDS Awareness in our School Community Every year, we will carry out the following activities to ensure that the message of HIV/AIDS awareness is communicated to learners and all members of the school
+In the event of a sexual assault or rape at the school we will follow this procedure: 3. .
+HIV and AIDS in the curriculum a.
+The school will deliver the Life Skills Programme prescribed by the government as of the Life Orientation Learning Area of its curriculum. b.
+We will take the following additional steps to ensure that the message of HIV/A awareness is effectively integrated into the school curriculum.
+4. .
+HIV and AIDS Awareness in our School Community Every year, we will carry out the following activities to ensure that the message a.
+HIV/AIDS awareness is communicated to learners and all members of the so a. community.